cta-observatory/ctapipe_io_magic/README.md

 By default, assuming a calibrated file as input, the event generator will generate:
 -   if real data taken in stereo mode, cosmic events (trigger pattern = 128) from the corresponding telescope
 -   if real data taken in mono mode (either as a single telescope or with both telescopes independently), cosmic events (trigger pattern = 1) from the corresponding telescope
--   if simulated data in stereo mode, cosmic events (trigger pattern = 1) from the corresponding telescope
+-   if simulated data in stereo mode, cosmic events (trigger pattern = 1 and stereo trigger number different from 0) from the corresponding telescope

 Pedestal events (trigger pattern = 8) and simulated events triggered by only one telescope (trigger pattern = 1 and stereo trigger number = 0) can be generated as well.